iconify/iconify/README.md

 Instead of figuring out if you should run `npm install` or `pnpm install` or `yarn install`, just run `ni` and it will execute current package manager, `nr build` to build, `nr test` to run tests test.

+It is automatically installed if you are using Dev Container.

 ## Documentation

 Documentation for all packages is available on [Iconify documentation website](https://docs.iconify.design/icon-components/):